SEO & Digital Marketing

 Add structured data

-Use Google’s Structured Data Markup Helper to implement schema without coding knowledge.
-Test your markup with Google’s Rich Results Test tool.
+Use Google's Structured Data Markup Helper to implement schema without coding knowledge.
+Test your markup with Google's Rich Results Test.

 Why this matters: when AI scans your site, schema markup acts like labeled file folders.
 Instead of guessing what information means, AI knows exactly what each element represents.

-For authoritative guidance, review Schema.org’s documentation and Google’s structured data introduction.
+For authoritative guidance, review Schema.org's documentation and Google's structured data guidelines.

 Maintain brand consistency everywhere